Cornerstone joins Rio Ferdinand Foundation and partners to inspire Oldham’s next generation5 minute read

 Keen to inspire, invest in and increase opportunities for the young people on our doorstep we were thrilled to be invited to take part, particularly considering the motivational and humble origins of our agency.

 Fresh out of Huddersfield University with a degree in marketing, founder, managing director and Oldhamer David Wadsworth didn’t let his inexperience get in the way of his burning desire to launch his own agency.

 In 2007 he laid those first foundations of Cornerstone – and all from his parent’s attic in Clarksfield, Oldham!

-Fourteen years and several moves later we now occupy an impressive in-house designed and built office space in Acorn Street, Lees, employing a 22-strong team across strategic marketing, public relations, digital, design, web development and print production and now have an annual turnover of over £1m.
+Fourteen years and several moves later we now occupy an impressive in-house designed and built office space in Acorn Street, Lees, employing a 22-strong team across strategic marketing, public relations, digital marketing, design, web development and print production and now have an annual turnover of over £1m.

 Alongside highlighting David’s story of entrepreneurialism and determination to succeed, our ‘communication’ themed activity workshop at the enterprise event was delivered by PR manager Gill Potts and our 18-year-old digital marketing apprentice Madeline Thorp.

 Madeline engaged students with her first-hand experience of gaining an apprenticeship and offered insightful advice on work experience, job applications and interviews.

 “Gill and I delivered a workshop on behalf of Cornerstone DM that revolved around the theme of communication,” said Madeline.